 If the competitor lands the model glider outside the start and landing field during his preparation and working time, then it has to be retrieved back to the start and landing field either by the competitor or his helper.
-Other people, including the team manager, are not allowed to retrieve the model glider.
+Other people are not allowed to retrieve the model glider.
+Illegal retrieving of the model glider by another member of his team will be penalised by disqualification in that round.
+If a person other than a competitor or his helper (such as spectator) accidentally moves or retrieves a competitor's model, that competitor will be entitled to a new working time.